Arad-Afzali/AES-File-Encryptor-Decryptor/README.md

 - **Backup the Key**: Make backups of the key file in case of accidental deletion or hardware failure.
 - **Do Not Share the Key**: Do not share the key file with unauthorized individuals.
 Anyone with access to the key can decrypt the corresponding file.
 - **Encryption Safety**: Be aware that if the key file is compromised, the security of the encrypted file is also compromised.
 - **Manual Key Management**: The text encryption key is not saved anywhere else by the application.
 Users must manually save this key and ensure its security.
-If the key is lost, the encrypted file cannot be decrypted.
+If the key is lost, the encrypted text cannot be decrypted.

 ## Dependencies